-How long does it take Village crews to clear snow and ice from Village Streets?
+How long does it take Village crews to clear snow and ice from Village streets?

-The goal of the Public Works Department is to have all streets cleared within 24 hours after a snow event.
+The goal of the Public Works Division is to have all streets cleared within 24 hours after a snow event.
 However, due to the severity and duration of an event or the amount of snow previously on the ground, removal operations may continue for longer than 24 hours.